SirWaffle/local-ai-code-completion/README.md

 - better how to guide
 - Adding beam search, and multiple samples to the generation code
 - making post processing steps ( searches, softmax, top_k, top_p ) operate in GPU to avoid costly CPU <-> GPU copies of tensors
+- extending the rust interop to huggingface tokenizers to something less hacky and with more features exposed

 ## bad code ( should be changed! )
 - webserver only allows one generation of the model at a time, enforced by a semaphor
 - hard coded paths to model locations and what not in C#, not json files
+- the rust interop was a rapid hack job, it will need improvements

 ## premade ONNX model
 I put an ONNX model and the required tokenizer.json file up on huggingface.  if the model isnt there yet, im probably still uploading... :